 The Company holds a 100% interest in certain mineral claims located in the Granisle area of B.C., subject to a 3% NSR royalty.
 These claims are located near the Morrison claims.
 The Company has met its requirements to maintain its recorded interest in the mineral claims with the Province of B.C. until 2016 and there are no other payments required until that year.
-During the year ended January 31, 2005, management decided not to continue with these claims and therefore, the amounts were written-off to operations.
+During the year ended January 31, 2005, the deferred amounts were written-off to operations.